openstack/openstack-ansible-os_ironic/doc/source/configure-ironic.rst

 Configuring the Bare Metal (Ironic) Service (optional)
 ======================================================

+This section describes the general concepts involved in an Ironic deployment.
+It will be necessary for a deployer to make decisions about how to apply the general concepts in their own environment to meet a specific set of requirements.
+It should be understood that the Ironic service is highly configurable and pluggable so there is no single reference design specified by the Ironic project team.

 .. note::

    This feature is experimental at this time and has not been fully